Concordium/concordium.github.io/source/mainnet/net/guides/export-key.rst

     #.
 Tap the account you wish to to export the private key for.

     #.
-In the Account page, tap |cryptoX-acct-settings| to open the Account settings menu.
+On the Account screen, tap |cryptoX-acct-settings| to open the Account settings screen.

     #.
 Tap **Export private key**.